 Let me give you a kind of timeline so you can see what I mean:

 6:30 Wake up and make coffee.

 9:00 Get back home and put R down for a nap.

 7:00 Bath time, massage, and put R to bed.

 You can see we have definite and obvious rituals for mornings and nights, and no matter how lazy I’m feeling, I stick to these things.
 It’s for both of us, really, because habits are good for everyone, but ultimately I want R to be able to relax into our rhythm and that won’t happen if I change things up all the time.
 Predictability is the whole point of rituals and rhythms.

-Like I said earlier, take what I’ve written here and use it as a template for your own.
-There are a billion different variations and what you come up with should be unique to you and meet the needs, ages, and stages of your family.
-While I’ve got a good daily rhythm in place right now, it will more than likely look different as R gets older.
+Take what I’ve written here and use it as a template.
+There are a billion different variations and what you come up with will be unique to you and meet the needs, ages, and stages of your family.
+While I’ve got a good daily rhythm in place right now, it will change and look different as R gets older.
 I’ll always keep the walks, but they just might happen at different times.
 In a few years, her bedtime routine might start a little later.
 And when Chris’s schedule changes, we’ll have a set time for dinner again.

 Let me know if you try any of this, k?
-I really want to hear how it goes, and what special twist you put on it for your sweet family :)
+I really want to hear how it goes, and what special twist you put on it :)